ActrapidA fast acting human insulin

 hypothalamus, which causes the uterus to contract.

-pain, which works by affecting prostaglandins (chemicals).
-Prostaglandins are
+which works by affecting prostaglandins (chemicals).
+Prostaglandins are substances

-substances released in response to illness or injury.
-Paracetamol blocks the
+released in response to illness or injury.
+Paracetamol blocks the production of

-production of prostaglandins, making the body less aware of the pain or injury.
+prostaglandins, making the body less aware of the pain or injury.
+Paracetamol also

-Paracetamol also reduces temperature, by acting on the area of the brain responsible
+reduces temperature, by acting on the area of the brain responsible for controlling

-Paracetamol, with half-life of 1–4 hours.
-Though Paracetamol is used to treat
+administration of Paracetamol, with half-life of 1–4 hours.
+Though Paracetamol is used

-inflammatory pain, it is not generally classified as an NSAID because it exhibits only
+to treat inflammatory pain, it is not generally classified as an NSAID because it

 Dose: 15 mg/kg